+My teaching practice is grounded in participatory pedagogies and seminar-style, inquiry based learning.
 As a professor, I taught nineteenth century America and photography for five years, from 2007 to 2012.
-In June 2014, I took up the role of the Academic Director of Bard Early College in New Orleans, an ambitious initiative to bring liberal arts education and opportunities to underserved public high school students.
+In June 2014, I took up the role of Dean of Bard Early College in New Orleans, an initiative to increase access to college and the liberal arts by offering tuition-free, immersive college experiences for public high school students.
 New Orleans is my home, and this is my passion work.
-Our talented and expert faculty lovingly provide liberal arts style seminars for ambitious high schoolers.

-I believe that success happens in crowds, and my frendships are my greatest treasure.
+I believe that success happens in crowds, and my friendships and family are my greatest treasures.
 You know who you are.
 Thank you.
 I love you.